-One of the key features of GST is that it is based on the destination principle, which means that the tax is imposed where the goods or services are consumed rather than where they are produced or supplied.
+One of the key features of GST is that it follows the destination principle.
+The tax authorities impose the tax where the goods or services are consumed, not where they are produced or supplied.

 Meaning of Export of Services under GST